Digestion | July 27, 2016 | Author: Naturopath

 The slippery elm tree (Ulmus rubra) is native to North America.
 Medicinally, its powdered bark is used as a demulcent for mucous membranes – in IBS, it has a soothing effect on the walls of the gastrointestinal tract.
 It's also astringent, causing epithelial barriers to tighten up, promoting repair of leaky gut, and preventing infections.
 Like psyllium husks, slippery elm is mucilaginous and adds bulk to the stool, helping to relieve diarrhoea.
 A 2010 pilot study showed that, in combination with other herbs, slippery elm helped to relieve IBS-C patients but not those suffering from IBS-D. However, the other herbs in the formulas may be responsible for these results as slippery elm has been used traditionally for all types of IBS.
 Take 1 – 2 teaspoons of powder in water, 1- 2 times per day.
 Be sure to drink plenty of water to prevent constipation, and take at least 1 hour away from any medication or other supplements.

 The microbiome balance is about the number of “good guys” (the types of bacteria who keep our intestines healthy and happy) versus “bad guys” (or pathogenic bacteria, the types who cause inflammation and promote symptoms).
 Taking probiotics can boost the numbers of the “good guys” to outnumber the “bad guys” in order to re-balance the microbiome.
-Particular strains of probiotic bacteria are used to treat different conditions.
+Strains of probiotic bacteria treat different conditions.

 For most people, a broad-spectrum probiotic can be beneficial in relieving many of the symptoms of IBS.
 However, a 2016 meta-analysis showed that the greatest improvement in symptoms occurred in studies that used single strains of bacteria to treat IBS.
 In particular, Saccharomyces cerevisiae holds promise in relieving symptoms of IBS-C , and Sacchromyces boulardii may be beneficial in IBS-D.